Lace Scarves/Stoles

 Extracting Water

-Tips for use with small hand-washed articles
+Tips for using a salad spinner or chamois with small hand-washed articles

 When rinsing a hand-washed article, an effective way for extracting water is to use the spin-only cycle of your washing machine.
 However, if your article is small and you don't want to go to the bother of using your machine, try one of these methods –